variationalform/SIPG_PMMA_demo_2022/README.md

 # NOT USE-ABLE YET

-# `SIPG_PMMA_demo_2022`
+## `SIPG_PMMA_demo_2022`

-Simulation and comparison of linear elastic and linear viscoelastic response for PMMA using SIPG FEM used (circa 2022) as described below.
-This code and the `docker` image (see below) can be used to reproduce the data in the paper
+SIPG FEM simulation and comparison of linear elastic and linear viscoelastic response for PMMA used (circa 2022) as described below.
+This code and the `docker` image (see below) can be used to reproduce the data in the paper:

 >*A Priori Analysis of a Symmetric Interior Penalty Discontinuous Galerkin Finite Element Method for a Dynamic Linear Viscoelasticity Model*
 >